sensorbee/docs/source/server_programming/go/sources.rst

 Utilities
 ---------

-There're some utilities to support implementing sources.
+There're some utilities to support implementing sources and its creators.
 This subsection describes each utility.

 ``core.ImplementSourceStop``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^